Sweet Beehive Buns are pillowy, little pieces of soft bread filled with cream cheese and gloriously glazed with a sweet, delightful syrup.

 - Once the dough is smooth and can stretch thinly, shape it into a ball and let it rise inside a bowl, covered for 1 hour.

 - The dough will be puffy and doubled in size after an hour.
-Gently deflate it and use a sharp knife to divide it into 25 portions.
-You can divide it in half first then divide one half into 13, the other half into 12.
+Gently deflate it and use a sharp knife to divide it into 50 portions.

 - Take one portion, flatten it with your palms.
 Put about 1 and 1/2 to 2-inch piece of cream cheese in the center of the dough.
 Pull the edges of the dough and fold over the cream cheese to cover it.
 Twist the ends of the dough together to seal it into a smooth ball.
 Repeat with the rest of the portions.